-Our conversations attracted the attention of Dr. Aidsand Wright-Riggins, Mayor of Collegeville, PA, who invited us as featured guests on “Collegeville Connects.”
-See Authors page for video.
+Our conversations attracted the attention of Dr. Aidsand Wright-Riggins, Mayor of Collegeville, PA, who invited us as featured guests on "Collegeville Connects."
+See About page for video.

 We struggled to manage our differences of age (twenty years), career status, personality, and, most strikingly, skin color.